kstenerud/streamux/streamux-specification.md

 There are two main phases to a Streamux session: the negotiation phase and the application phase.

-The negotiation phase begins with each peer sending an identifer message, followed by at least one negotiation message.
+The negotiation phase begins with each peer sending an identifier message, followed by at least one negotiation message.
 Communication in the negotiation phase is synchronous after the first negotiation message, and becomes asynchronous when the phase ends.
-Once negotiation has sucessfully completed, the application phase begins.
+Once negotiation has successfully completed, the application phase begins.
 A typical session might look something like this:

 | Peer X        | Peer Y        |
 | ------------- | ------------- |